Characterize Electronics from Material Selection to End-Use

-The TMA, with the penetration probe, can easily measure the thickness of layers in a multi-layered sample and the DSC can provide information such as glass transition temperatures and heat capacity of the samples.
+The TMA, with the penetration probe, can easily measure the thickness of layers in a multi-layered sample under humid or dry conditions.
+DSC can provide information such as glass transition temperatures and heat capacity of the samples.
+Together, these techniques help you develop high-quality materials and products to perform under a wider range of conditions.

 Differential Scanning Calorimeters (DSC) measure temperatures and heat flows associated with thermal transitions in a material.
 Common usage includes investigation, selection, comparison and end-use performance evaluation of materials in research, quality control and production applications.
 Properties measured by TA Instruments’ DSC techniques include glass transitions, “cold” crystallization, phase changes, melting, crystallization, product stability, cure / cure kinetics, and oxidative stability.